 Licensed and Accredited Embryo Adoption Agencies and Other Providers

-There is only one licensed adoption agency providing embryo donation and adoption services in the U.S. and internationally.
+There is only one licensed and accredited adoption agency providing embryo donation and adoption services in the U.S. and internationally.
 Other organizations include fertility clinics, established 501(c)3 entities, and online matching services.
 One clinic has an affiliated entity that accepts embryo donations and has a matching program for recipients.
 This organization also requires an embryo adoption home study.
 There are several smaller providers that have had success implementing donation and adoption services.
 They may refer to themselves as embryo adoption providers or embryo donation providers.
-This distinction is usually based upon the worldview of the particular organization.
-If they refer to the process as embryo adoption you will likely need to complete a home study.
+Not every entity that says they provide embryo adoption services is actually following the best practices of adoption.
 You may benefit from exploring the multiple options available to you.